Topics Map > University of Chicago > IT Services > Accounts, Identity, & Security > Access Management

 If you already have a Campus Card, it may be used by Ratner to encode your gym membership just as they currently may use UChicago Cards and Hospital Cards.
 Otherwise, you will be given a Ratner membership card when you purchase membership.

 Will the Campus Card allow me to ride the CTA campus buses for free?

-No. That access is available for these three cards: UChicago Card, Lab School card, Medical Center badge- but not the Campus Card (no change in policy).
-You may use your Campus Card to ride the white shuttle buses on campus.
+No. That access is available for these three cards: UChicago Card, Lab School card, Medical Center ID card- but not the Campus Card.
+You may use your Campus Card to ride the UGO campus shuttle buses.